ymlai87416/CarND-Vehicle-Detection/writeup.md

 Ultimately I searched on 1 scale `(scale = 1)` using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 From the 6 images, only 1 car in an image is missed, and no false positive.

 In the overall, True Positive = 9, False Positive = 0, False Negative = 1.

 ![alt text][image4]

+To improve the performance, I only search for the bottom of the image, from 400th pixels to 656th pixels along the y-axis.

 ---

 ### Video Implementation